-The first week after Easter sees the popular Real Lives programme return to St Mary's.
-The week is packed with a series of relaxed chat-show style events, and offers the chance to hear people from all walks of life whose lives have been changed by Jesus Christ.
+The first week after Easter saw the popular Real Lives programme return to St Mary's.
+The week was packed with a series of relaxed chat-show style events, and offered the chance to hear people from all walks of life whose lives have been changed by Jesus Christ.

-The events are a great way to invite friends to hear about Jesus in a relaxed atmosphere.
-Each interview will be followed by a short talk from our guest speaker, Glen Scrivener.
-The interviews will take place at lunchtimes as well as evenings, but venues do vary so please check the details.
+The events were a great way to invite friends to hear about Jesus in a relaxed atmosphere.
+Each interview was followed by a short talk from our guest speaker, Glen Scrivener.

-- Katherine from Maidenhead, who will talk about suffering abuse in her childhood which lead to depression as an adult
+- Katherine from Maidenhead, who spoke about suffering abuse in her childhood which lead to depression as an adult

-- Jamie Henshall, a drug discovery scientist, will talk of being a Christian in the world of science
+- Jamie Henshall, a drug discovery scientist, talked of being a Christian in the world of science

-- James Shone, a former teacher, will speak of the shock discovery of a brain tumour, life-saving operations and living with impaired vision.
+- James Shone, a former teacher, spoke of the shock discovery of a brain tumour, life-saving operations and living with impaired vision.
 He now heads up the charity 'I CAN and I AM' to inspire young people to have confidence in their abilities

-- James Carey, comedy writer for the BBC will talk about being a Christian in the media and popular culture
+- James Carey, comedy writer for the BBC talked about being a Christian in the media and popular culture

-- Debbie Flood, Olympic rower will talk about God's plan for her life; which has often been different from her own!
+- Debbie Flood, Olympic rower talked about God's plan for her life; which has often been different from her own!

-- Glen Scrivener will speak at all four main Sunday services and at a men's breakfast on the topic of "The Trouble With Freedom (And Why None of Us Have It)"
+- Glen Scrivener spoke at all four main Sunday services and at a men's breakfast on the topic of "The Trouble With Freedom (And Why None of Us Have It)"